RegestaItalia/trm-docs/server/setup.md

 *This paragraph is courtesy of abapGit.org*

-1. Install the certificates in transaction `STRUST`:
+1. Open transaction `STRUST`
-2. Open the "SSL client Client SSL Client (Anonymous)" folder
+2. Open the "SSL Client (Anonymous)" folder

 <p align="center">
     <img src="https://docs.trmregistry.com/server/images/strust_1.png" alt="STRUST">
 </p>

-3. Click on the Change button
+3. Select "Change"
-4. In the third box called "Certificate", click on the bottom-left button "Import certificate" to bring the certificate into the system
+4. In the third box, labeled "Certificate," select "Import certificate" in the bottom-left corner to import the certificate
 5. Select "Add to certificate list"
 6. Repeat the process for all downloaded certificates